The eCommerce landscape

 What if, like many business owners, you want control over the design of your online store without having to micromanage every detail?
-Connective Web Design can help.
+Connective can help.

 Are you considering WooCommerce because of its flexibility but worried about the technical aspects of eCommerce?
 Hiring a professional website developer could create a website tailored to your needs without getting lost in the details.
 A professional web designer should be able to understand your vision for your eCommerce website and how to use web tools effectively to bring them to life.

 A picture is worth a thousand words.
-To visualize how WooCommerce can create a compelling, unique storefront, check out these examples of innovative online stores from WooCommerce and browse through Connective Web Design’s portfolio of sites.
-If any of these sites inspire you, you can work with a Connective Web Design consultant to use it as a starting point for creating your own site.
+To visualize how WooCommerce can create a compelling, unique storefront, check out these examples of innovative online stores from WooCommerce and browse through Connective’s portfolio of sites.
+If any of these sites inspire you, you can work with a Connective consultant to use it as a starting point for creating your own site.

 - Effective use of WooCommerce and WordPress features